pi-square-io/.github/profile/README.md

-# :cloud: PISQUARE Cloud & DevOps Experts
+# :cloud: Cloud & DevOps Experts

 Hello :wave: !
 Our passion is to make amazing things in the cloud !